rockfordlhotka/Cloud-Native-HOL/docs/prerequisites.md

    1. `choco install minikube`
    1. `choco install azure-cli`
 1. Start minikube one time to download/initialize all the container images from an _admin_ command line
+   1. This may take several minutes as it downloads numerous images
+   1. From Git Bash
       1. `winpty minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`
+      1. `winpty minikube ssh "sudo poweroff"`
       1. `winpty` is included in Git Bash - it is not a separate download/install
-      1. If you are running from cmd or PowerShell omit `winpty`
+   1. From cmd or PowerShell
-      1. This may take several minutes as it downloads numerous images
+      1. `minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`
-   1. `winpty minikube ssh "sudo poweroff"`
+      1. `minikube ssh "sudo poweroff"`
    1. **If running on Windows 10 before 1809** [this blog post](https://www.c-sharpcorner.com/article/getting-started-with-kubernetes-on-windows-10-using-hyperv-and-minikube/) might help get minikube installed
 1. Clone this repo to your workstation: `git clone https://github.com/rockfordlhotka/Cloud-Native-HOL.git`
    1. There may be some last-minute fixes to the code so we recommend waiting to clone the repository until a day or two prior to the HOL